Attribute recalling use cases and best practices

 We described how to pass respondent attributes from your website or with a survey link to Survicate here.

-While creating your Website or in-product, Mobile or Email or Shareable link survey, you can start with one of our ready-to-use templates or add questions from scratch.
+While creating your Website or in-product, Mobile, or Email or Shareable link survey, you can start with one of our ready-to-use templates, add questions from scratch, or create a survey with AI.

 In both cases, you can edit the questions to include the following examples of attribute recalling.
 To include a respondent attribute in the question's text, use @ and start typing the attribute's name.